Food as medicine

 Polished rice, white bread and refined maizemeal are the villains of the piece; diabetes retinopathy.
 Using food as medicine means eschewing these products that masquerade as the real deal; for ever.

-They will fill a hole in a hungry stomach but little else; they should not be considered food.
+They will fill a hole in a hungry stomach but little else; they provide no satiety.
+They should not be considered food.
 Nearly forty million Americans are diabetic.
 It's little different in most of the world; one in ten adults.

-Using food as medicine the majority of type-2 diabetics could get entirely off all drugs; is forsaking sugar and refined grains really a bridge too far?
+Using food as medicine the majority of type-2 diabetics could get entirely off all drugs; would forsaking sugar and refined grains really be a bridge too far?

 Inflammation